Flying toys have regained their popularity in the past couple years.

 This helicopter has built-in 1.3 mp camera, LED lights and a 512 mb micro-SD card as a bonus.

 Purchase link: http://ali.ski/92Q0ID

 This small quadcopter is the most purchased one on AliExpress.

 Purchase link: http://ali.ski/7B1Nq

 JJRC H20 Hexacopter

-Hexacopters are just like quadcopters, but instead of 4 motors, they have 6; thus they are usually more stable.
+Hexacopters are just like regular quadcopter drones, but instead of 4 motors, they have 6; thus they are more stable and easier to handle.